ACEC-SC ARTICLES OF INCORPORATION

-- The Vice Chair shall become the Chair when the Chair’s seat is vacated between elections.
+(1) The Vice President shall become the President when the President’s seat is vacated between elections.

-- A vacancy on the Board other than Chair shall be filled by a majority vote of the Board.
+(2) A vacancy on the Board other than President shall be filled by a majority vote of the Board.

 - The Board may engage an executive director, employees, agents, or attorneys to perform such duties as it deems necessary and shall determine the compensation for such services.

 - The Board shall report for the preceding fiscal year at the Annual Membership Meeting.
 The Annual Report shall include the reports of the Treasurer and the Secretary, and such other information as may be deemed by the Board to be appropriate.

 The President shall be the chief elected officer and shall have responsibility for the general management of its affairs.
 The President shall preside over all general membership meetings and the meetings of the Board.
 The President shall assign administrative responsibilities for committees to other members of the Board.
 The President shall be an ex-officio member of all committees, but shall not be counted in determining the presence of a quorum for the transaction of business by any committee.
 In the temporary absence or disability of the President, the Vice President shall discharge the duties of the President.